 Scans can be run against production or development servers.
 Scanning production servers has the disadvantage that the site load may be too great during regular hours, necessitating a less convenient off-peak scan.
 Conversely, scanning a development server may produce unreliable results if the production server is not 100 percent exact copy of the production server.
 That said, it can eliminate possible problems before they reach the production environment.

 The scanner has the ability to authenticate if needed.
-If your site uses CAS, LDAP, or Kerberos authentication, simply grant access to the username uisoscan (ads\uisoscan), and the scanner in turn will be able to access your site.
+If your site uses IU Login, LDAP, or Active Directory authentication, simply grant access to the username uisoscan (ads\uisoscan), and the scanner in turn will be able to access your site.
 If your authentication is local, please create a local username (preferably named uisoscan) and passphrase for the scanner.
-Passphrases can be sent securely through Lync chat.

 Important: Please ensure you assign the uisoscan user permissions at whatever privilege level you would like the scanner to scan.
 For instance, if you have an admin interface that you want scanned, uisoscan must be able to access it.